Diploma in International Hospitality Operations Management Co-op

 May Malihan

 As a young professional, May wanted to expand her horizons and to have a formal education in Hospitality and Tourism.
-She chose TSoM after learning about its accolade as the Best Hospitality and Tourism Post-Secondary Education Institution in Ontario last 2020.
+She chose TSOM after learning about its accolade as the Best Hospitality and Tourism Post-Secondary Education Institution in Ontario last 2020.

 NathalyCuadros